 Pillars of Student Success

-As part of this program, JA teachers and volunteers are encouraged to use the resources available in JA Connect™ Learning Pathways, located at connect.ja.org.
+As part of this course, JA teachers and volunteers are encouraged to use the resources available in JA Connect™ Learning Pathways, located at connect.ja.org.
 This self-guided experience includes interactives, JA Digital Career Book™, and games and apps for student use.

 JA programs support national and state standards in reading, mathematics, social studies, and work and career readiness.
 See below for more information on alignment with national and state standards.